Suadey/medical-image-denoising-ddp/README.md

 # Distributed Deep Learning for Medical Image Denoising with Data Obfuscation

 This repository contains the official PyTorch implementation of the paper:
-**"Distributed Deep Learning for Medical Image Denoising with Data Obfuscation"**
-by Sulaimon Oyeniyi Adebayo and Ayaz H. Khan
+**"Distributed Deep Learning for Medical Image Denoising with Data Obfuscation"** accepted at the 2025 IEEE International Conference on Bioinformatics and Bioengineering (BIBE), Athens, Greece. by Sulaimon Oyeniyi Adebayo and Ayaz H. Khan

 ## Project Summary